davidbalbert/blip/Design.md

     - Medium to high performance requirements.
 Doesn't have to be as fast as Rust.
 But you should have control of performance.
     - Go semantics with perfect C interop.
     - Memory safe C (not memory safe C++)
+- What operations/algorithms are common enough in these usecases to deserve a special case language construct?